-High apparent velocities of the hybrid events indicate steep angles of incidence, possibly pointing to a deep seated source.
+320 High apparent velocities of the hybrid events indicate steep angles of incidence, possibly pointing to a deep seated source.
 With the multi-array analysis applied in this study, it is not possible to estimate the depth of the events, as we do not include a velocity model.
 However, for an estimate of the source depth of the hybrid events, it is possible to derive the ray path under consideration of a simple velocity model and the angle of incidence.
-The assuming a simple velocity model is (adapted from Vales et al., (2014) with increasing velocity increasing at steps of 0.1 km, we derive tThe ray path is traced back from the angle of incidence at the array until the epicentral distance is reached.
+The velocity model is adapted from Vales et al. (2014) with velocity increasing at steps of 0.1 km.
+For this approach the modification of the velocity model was necessary to allow 325 for an incremental ray bending according to Snell's law.
+The ray path is traced back from the angle of incidence at the array until the epicentral distance is reached.
 This simple model yields event depths of 5 to 14 km.
 The uncertainties are relatively large.
 For some events the depth estimates at the two arrays can lead to different results which points to inconsistencies likely related to the insufficient (1D) velocity model.
 Additionally we considered other velocity models, which might be better suited regarding the expected complex velocity structure.
-Adapting a velocity model for Etna (Almendros et al., 2000) yields event depths between 10 and 20 km.
+Adapting a velocity model for Etna (Almendros et al., 2000) yields event 330 depths between 10 and 20 km.
 The use of the velocity model for the caldera of Tenerife (Lodge et al., 2012) yields results between 3.5 and 15 km.
-This shows the very largesignificant impact of the velocity model on the estimation of the angle of incidence at the array and the computed ray path.
+This shows the significant impact of the velocity model on the estimation of the angle of incidence at the array and the computed ray path.
 The event depths estimated from the slowness values observed at the arrays and the different velocity models would be significantly deeper than the depths reported in previous studies.
 There can be several reasons for such an observation.
-It is possible, that the source of the events has shifted to greater depths after the eruption of Fogo in 2014.
+It is possible, that the source of the events has shifted to greater depths after the eruption of 335 Fogo in 2014.
 This might also explain, why there is no direct correlation between the precipitation data of 2017 and the number of hybrid events.
 Another possibility is that the wave field is affected by path effects caused by the complex structure of the volcanic edifice (Kedar et al., 1996).
-These authors suggest, that a single pulse can trigger seismic waves, which then interact with heterogeneities in the elastic, loosely consolidated surrounding layers of the volcanic edifice, leading to complex harmonic seismic signals at the receiver.
+These authors suggest that a single pulse can trigger seismic waves, which then interact with heterogeneities in the elastic, loosely consolidated surrounding layers of the volcanic edifice, leading to complex harmonic seismic signals at the receiver.
 Such an effect is hard to discriminate from an oscillating resonator.
-Finally, Harrington and Brodsky (2007) provide the explanation that hybrid events are not necessarily caused by fluid motion, but by brittle failure.
+Finally, Harrington and 340 Brodsky (2007) provide the explanation that hybrid events are not necessarily caused by fluid motion, but by brittle failure.
 Low rupture velocities and strong path effects result in the long low-frequency coda.
-Similar effects of low rupture velocities in unconsolidated volcanic material have also been suggested to cause the signature of long-period events, rather than fluid-driven source mechanisms (Bean et al., 2014).
+Similar effects of low rupture velocities in unconsolidated volcanic material have also been suggested to cause the signature of long-period events, rather than fluiddriven source mechanisms (Bean et al., 2014).
 On Fogo, brittle failure at shallow depths could be caused by gravity loadings in the collapse scar after the latest eruption.
-In view of these previous studies and of our observations, i.e. the clear signal onset, the lack of S-phases and the smooth transition from high to low frequencies without the appearance of definite dominant frequencies, we suggest that scattering effects along the ray path may explain the distinct appearance of the hybrid events on Fogo.
+In view of these previous studies and of our observations, i.e. the clear signal onset, 345 the lack of S-phases and the smooth transition from high to low frequencies without the appearance of definite dominant frequencies, we suggest that scattering effects along the ray path may explain the distinct appearance of the hybrid events on Fogo.